acomas1/codeplug-merger/README.md

         - Execution Syntax:
             - python zone_merge.py zone.csv zone_li.csv [optional_output_file.csv]

+## Output File
+- Once you have your output_file.csv, you can import it with your CPS program.

+# To Do
+- Have the program automatically handle missing data from the Repeater Book csv files.

+-

 ### ScanList
         - Execution
           -  Make sure you don't have your new file name open in another program like Excel